Grassland Groupies

 Not just insects will thank you for the good meal and a place to raise their young.
 The birds will too along with all of our other native wildlife.

-• Native gets better with time
+Native gardens get better with time.

 Native gardens change and grow with time.
 If allowed to, the plants will replenish themselves and spread, saving you money over annuals.